-The basic principle of insurance is the pooling of risks – A number of people who wish to cover themselves against a certain risk contribute to a pool or a common fund out of which compensation are made to those who actually suffer losses arising from that particular risk.
-The amount of premium depends on the probability of the risk.
+The basic principle of insurance is the pooling of risks – A number of people who wish to cover themselves against a certain risk contribute to a pool or a common fund out of which compensation is made to those who actually suffer losses arising from that particular risk.
+The amount of the premium depends on the probability of the risk.
 The greater the risk, the higher the premium and vice versa.
 Compensation for victims will depend on the premium paid and the extent of losses suffered.

 INSURANCE AND ASSURANCE